wrobstory/setest/README.md

 ## Interview Exercise for Bryan Kappa

+### Problem Statement:
+Using Python or Java, please write a set of classes that represent a deck of cards.
+Classes like "card" and "deck" might be appropriate- but it's entirely up to you.
+You should be able to "shuffle" the deck.
+You should also be able to draw cards from the deck one at a time until the deck is empty.
+Unit tests required.

 ### How to download these files:
 1. CD into a directory where you want these exercise files to be located.